Suddenly you are terrified. Deep down in-the-bones terrified.

 You may have felt scared before – but have you had a panic attack?

-Don’t assume you know what it feels like for her.
-Gently ask her to explain the effect it is having on her physically and emotionally.
+Don’t assume you know what it feels like for them.
+Gently ask them to explain the effect it is having on her physically and emotionally.

-Ask her exactly what you could do to help her generally de-stress but be aware you may not be able to do anything to make her feel better.
-But she may not want answers, she may just need to talk – and be properly heard.
-Switch your listening ears on and give her your full attention.
+Ask them exactly what you could do to help them generally de-stress but be aware you may not be able to do anything to make them feel better.
+But they may not want answers, they may just need to talk – and be properly heard.
+Switch your listening ears on and give them your full attention.

 GO WITH THE FLOW

-You might notice her panic attacks strike at times when you’ve got plans.
+You might notice their panic attacks strike at times when you’ve got plans.
 Going to social events may feel more stressful than usual, as the pressure of keeping up appearances when you’re not feeling super-anxious is hard work.
-She may also be scared of having a panic attack – which brings one on.
+They may also be scared of having a panic attack – which brings one on.

 SUGGEST A SUPPLEMENT

-Some women find natural remedies like valerian and passiflora particularly useful for managing this symptom.
+Some people find natural remedies useful for managing this symptom.